ChloeL19/CNN-pset/getting_started.md

-# Computer Vision Problem Set

-## Setting up in your Cloud9 workspace
+# Setting up in your Cloud9 workspace

 Note: Make sure your workspace is resized to at least 5 GB of disk space and 1 GB of memory.
 Total disk space taken up by these downloads: 3.1GB